A clinical trial of Actiphage, a promising new diagnostic for tuberculosis infection, has shown for the first time that live...

 Rapid diagnostic - the bacterial DNA is released within hours to enable rapid identification with qPCR.

 Identifies the genotype of the mycobacteria - There are many different strains of mycobacteria, and some genotypes are more virulent than others.
-With Actiphage as a companion diagnostic it would be possible to provide personalised medicine, matching the drug to the strain.
+With phage-based companion diagnostic it would be possible to provide personalised medicine, matching the drug to the strain.

 Provides screening of high risk populations - children, those with HIV or diabetes and those malnourished or stressed are more likely to develop TB disease but also find it difficult to produce sputum for analysis.
-Actiphage is a blood test that can be produces samples that are easy to handle in the community.
+Blood samples are easy to handle in the community.